 Common sources for VOCs include, but are not limited to:

 - Composite wood

 - Copy machines

 - Cleaning products

 Depending on the industry, soot, dust, smoke, and dirt may also affect the indoor air quality of a facility.
 Course pollutants are between 0.1 and 2.5 micrometers while particles may be as fine as 0.1 micrometers.
-These ultra fine particles can lead to health conditions such as heart attacks and respiratory diseases including lung cancer.
+These ultra-fine particles can lead to health conditions that need vital medication.
+It can lead and cause heart attacks and respiratory diseases including lung cancer.

 4. HVAC Hygiene Assessment

-One way to gain better IAQ is with a complete HVAC assessment The assessment provides insight into the impact of the HVAC system and leads to better IAQ.
+One way to gain better IAQ is with a complete HVAC assessment.
+The assessment provides insight into the impact of the HVAC system and leads to better IAQ.
 When HVAC systems get dirty over time performance drops.
 This leads to more maintenance calls and higher energy costs.
 It also reduces the system’s effectiveness in removing harmful pathogens.
-An assessment includes a visual inspection, the collection of samples from within the AHU, and performance testing.
-A detailed report follows which gives managers the information they need to make improvements.
-Regular inspection and monitoring leads to better indoor air quality.
+An assessment includes a visual inspection, collection of samples, and performance testing.
+A detailed report follows after a few days, depending on urgency.
+This report gives managers the information they need to make improvements.
+Regular inspection and monitoring lead to better indoor air quality.

 5. Monitor Particles and Other Parameters

 Because particulate matter poses such great health risks, monitoring is important to control their levels.
 For example, a program like IAQ Guard is an effective way to track environmental conditions and get better IAQ.
 The system provides real-time IAQ data on temperature, relative humidity, total volatile organic compounds, particulate matter, CO2, and other gasses.
 In short, this data helps facilities managers establish standards for indoor air quality and keep building occupants safe.